-- 3.2 The aggregate emoluments of all Directors are from time to time determined by the Company in the general meeting.
+- 3.1 The Board makes all efforts to ensure that the remuneration of Directors takes into consideration Board members' required competencies, skills, effort and scope of the Board's role including the number of meetings and the preparation required by Directors to attend and usefully contribute during meetings.
+Due consideration is also given to market demands, the size of the Company and the complexity of its business as well as to the Directors' responsibilities. - 3.2 The aggregate emoluments of all Directors are from time to time determined by the Company in the general meeting.
 Accordingly, it is the shareholders that determine the aggregate amount of remuneration that Directors may receive in any one financial year.
 This policy is intended to determine the principles upon which those aggregate emoluments are distributed amongst the Directors. - 3.3 The Chairman and other members of the Board of Directors receive a fixed cash amount (basic remuneration) as stated in the annual report.
 Such compensation is determined by the Remuneration Committee from time to time and shall form part of the limit of the aggregate emoluments which are approved by the general meeting. - 3.4 None of the Directors receive any variable remuneration. - 3.5 In addition to the basic remuneration, Directors who are also appointed as members of one of the Board Committees shall receive additional compensation.
 Such compensation shall be determined by the Remuneration Committee from time to time.
 The committee remuneration shall be stated in the annual report and shall form part of the limit of the aggregate emoluments which are approved at the general meeting. - 3.6 The basis upon which such remuneration is paid shall take into account the skills, experience, technical knowledge that members of such committees require and the responsibility which such Directors are to take in the context of the committees on which they sit. - 3.7 All Directors are awarded their remuneration from one financial year to the next during their term of office.

-This Directors' Remuneration Report, drawn up in accordance with the Capital Markets Rules, is being put forward for the advisory vote of the Annual General Meeting of the Company to be held in 2022.
+This Directors' Remuneration Report, drawn up in accordance with the Capital Markets Rules, is being put forward for the advisory vote of the Annual General Meeting of the Company to be held in 2023.